 PS She achieved merit accreditation in all her NCEA art assignments when the results came out just recently!!
 WELL DONE.

 This is what we woke up to recently - 2 degrees of frost transformed the garden.
 It looked so wonderful, that as the early morning sun lit up the Autumnal background trees, I had to do a quick pic in my slippers to capture it all.
 I guess I will have to get brush on canvas now - below is a work done in the Summer of this area of the garden some time ago.

-"Colour influences the soul: colour is a keyboard, the eyes are the hammers, the soul is the piano with many strings.
-The artist s the hand that plays, touching one key or another purposefully, to create vibrations of the soul".
+"Colour is the influence of the soul: colour is a keyboard, the eyes are the hammers and the soul is the piano with many strings.
+The artists the hand that plays, touching one key or another purpose fully, to create vibrations of the soul".